dirigible-io/dirigible-io.github.io/help/setup_docker.md

 3. Open a web browser and go to:

         http://localhost:8888/

+Tomcat Image
+---

+The same steps can be performed for the standard Tomcat image `dirigible-tomcat`.
+The default user name and password are 'dirigible/dirigible'

+Contribution
+---

-4. (Optional) Enhance and customize the Dockerfile artifacts from [here](https://github.com/eclipse/dirigible/blob/master/org.eclipse.dirigible/org.eclipse.dirigible.parent/releng/docker/).
+Optionally you can enhance and customize the Dockerfile artifacts from [here](https://github.com/eclipse/dirigible/blob/master/org.eclipse.dirigible/org.eclipse.dirigible.parent/releng/docker/).